Gossamer-React/Lucid/README.md

 2. Install <a href="https://chrome.google.com/webstore/detail/debux/ooihnkghpifccalpfakdnlolfaiidfjp?authuser=1">React-Lucid</a> to your chrome://extensions from the <a href="https://chrome.google.com/webstore/category/extensions">Chrome Web Store</a>.

-3. Run your React-GraphQL application or open a site that uses React Fiber (React 16+).
+3. Run your React-GraphQL application or open a site that uses React v16+.

 4. Open Chrome Developer Tools, Click on the “>>” button and select React-Lucid.